Opening a BDO savings account is as easy as buying a new phone.

 If you have any questions concerning account activation, please call BDO Customer Contact Center at 631-8000 or visit the BDO branch where you opened your savings account.

-After your BDO savings account is activated, you can now also access your BDO online banking.
+After your BDO savings account is activated, you can access your BDO online banking.
 As you can remember, you already enrolled in online banking via the online application form you accomplished earlier.

-Although it’s optional, getting into online banking can give you access to a lot of features that can benefit you in the long run.
+Although it’s optional, getting into online banking can give you access to many features that can benefit you in the long run.